 now includes very specific, targeted adjustments.
 Some times called Masks.

-And AI, Artificial Intelligence is being added to remove or add objects, apply typical edits and more.
+And AI, Artificial Intelligence is being added to remove or add objects, apply typical edits and much more.